 The key to a healthy urinary system is learning healthy bladder management techniques and developing good habits of cleanliness, drinking adequate healthy fluids and regular bladder assessments.
 Be aware of physical signs and symptoms that might be telling you something is wrong with your bladder function or that something has changed.
 Sometimes your bladder will physically change over time, which may require a change in your bladder management program.

-- Bladder Management – an infographic on all matters related to the bladder (PDF)
+- Bladder Management – An infographic on all matters related to the bladder.

-- Condom Catheters– for further information on the use of condom catheters and possible issues (PDF)
+- Condom Catheters – Further information on the use of condom catheters, and possible issues.

-- Foley Catheters – for further information on the use of a foley catheter, how to take of your foley catheter and possible issues (PDF)
+- Foley Catheters – Further information on the use of a foley catheter, how to take of your foley catheter, and possible issues.

-- Intermittent Catheterization For Women – for further information on the use and procedures of intermittent catheterization for females (PDF)
+- Intermittent Catheterization For Women – Further information on the use and procedures of intermittent catheterization for females.

-- Intermittent Catheterization For Men – for further information on the use and procedures of intermittent catheterization for males (PDF)
+- Intermittent Catheterization For Men – Further information on the use and procedures of intermittent catheterization for males.